drug-design/course/docs/chapters/structure-activity-relationships.md

 ##### Exploration of Anthranilamide Substitution

-Keeping a 4-Cl substituent, the substitution of the central anthranilamide ring was then explored (with mono and di-substitutions).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/exploration-anthranilamide-substitution-df270433'><i class='fa fa-play' aria-hidden='true'></i></button>Keeping a 4-Cl substituent, the substitution of the central anthranilamide ring was then explored (with mono and di-substitutions).
 Subnanomolar activities are observed, only for a methyl or a chlorine at the C-5 position.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/structure-activity-relationships/aromatic_subs_example4_2_1.png){: loading=lazy }
 ##### Replacement of the Benzothiophene Ring

-Finally, the substitution or the replacement of the benzothiophene ring were explored, but did not reveal new lead structures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/replacement-benzothiophene-ring-937fcfe0'><i class='fa fa-play' aria-hidden='true'></i></button>Finally, the substitution or the replacement of the benzothiophene ring were explored, but did not reveal new lead structures.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/aromatic_subs_example4_3_1.png){: loading=lazy }
 ##### Useful Data Collected for Understanding SAR
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-Systematic variations were made on the three aromatic groups of the initial compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/useful-data-collected-for-understanding-sar-da9f3488'><i class='fa fa-play' aria-hidden='true'></i></button>Systematic variations were made on the three aromatic groups of the initial compound.
 In the original work, the SAR were analyzed in terms of the properties of the substituents (e.g. size, electron-withdrawing, electron-donating, H-bond donating, isosteric, polar protic etc...).
 Modeling and crystallographic studies should complement the knowledge so far derived, and contribute to a better understanding of the SAR.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.